probml/dynamax/paper/paper.md

 # Statement of need

 `Dynamax` is an open-source Python pacakge for state space modeling.
 Since it is built with `JAX` [@jax], it supports just-in-time (JIT) compilation for hardware acceleration on CPU, GPU, and TPU machines.
 It also supports automatic differentiation for gradient-based model learning.
-While other libraries exist for state space modeling in Python (and some also use `JAX`), this library provides a combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications.
+While other libraries exist for state space modeling in Python (and some also use `JAX`), this library provides a unique combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications.

 The API for `Dynamax` is divided into two parts: a set of core, functionally pure, low-level inference algorithms, and a high-level, object oriented module for constructing and fitting probabilistic SSMs.
 The low-level inference API provides message passing algorithms for several common types of SSMs.
 For example, `Dynamax` provides `JAX` implementations for:

 - Forward-Backward algorithms for discrete-state hidden Markov models (HMMs),
 - Kalman filtering and smoothing algorithms for linear Gaussian SSMs,
-- Extended and unscented Kalman filtering and smoothing for nonlinear Gaussian SSMs, and
+- Extended and unscented Kalman filtering and smoothing for nonlinear Gaussian SSMs,
-- Conditional moment filtering and smoothing algorithms for models with non-Gaussian emissions.
+- Conditional moment filtering and smoothing algorithms for models with non-Gaussian emissions, and
 - Parallel message passing routines take advantage of GPU or TPU acceleration to perform message passing in sublinear time.

 The high-level model API makes it easy to construct, fit, and inspect HMMs and linear Gaussian SSMs.
+Finally, the online `Dynamax` documentation and tutorials provide a wealth of resources for state space modeling experts and newcomers alike.

 `Dynamax` has supported several publications.
 The low-level API has been used in machine learning research [@zhao2023revisiting; @lee2023switching; @chang2023low].
 More sophisticated, special purpose models on top of `Dynamax`, like the Keypoint-MoSeq library for modeling postural dynamics of animals [@weinreb2024keypoint].
 Finally, the `Dynamax` tutorials are used as reference examples in a major machine learning textbook [@murphy2023probabilistic].